 Wyoming Wildlife Federation Conservation Ambassadors are hunters, anglers, and outdoor recreationists of all backgrounds and experience levels.
 They are biologists, they run businesses, and they raise their families here in Wyoming.
-Our ambassadors are a diverse group of forward-thinking, proactive folks from throughout the state, concerned with elevating the conservation narrative and challenging long-held stereotypes about what it means to be a conservationist.
+Our Ambassadors are a diverse group of forward-thinking, proactive folks from throughout the state, concerned with elevating the conservation narrative and challenging long-held stereotypes about what it means to be a conservationist.
+For more details, check out our Conservation Ambassador Program.
+Without further ado, here’s our latest lineup of fantastic, dedicated Ambassadors:

 Christopher Peterson | Casper, WY